TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/gmv-partnership-to-bring-revolutionary-precise-positioning-services-to-australia-and-new-zealand/" >🔗</a> **[SpaceNews]** GMV partnership to bring revolutionary precise positioning services to Australia and New Zealand
 - <a href="http://www.nasa.gov/press-release/nasa-awards-grants-to-support-research-technology-development" >🔗</a> **[NASA]** NASA Awards Grants to Support Research, Technology Development
 - <a href="https://spacenews.com/mars-exploration-and-the-debate-about-planetary-protection/" >🔗</a> **[SpaceNews]** Mars exploration and the debate about planetary protection
 - <a href="https://www.cnbc.com/2023/03/20/virgin-orbit-looming-bankruptcy-deal-talks.html" >🔗</a> **[CNBC]** Virgin Orbit scrambles to avoid bankruptcy as deal talks continue
 - <a href="https://www.nasaspaceflight.com/2023/03/juice-project-manager/" >🔗</a> **[NASASpaceflight]** As launch approaches, JUICE project manager discusses trajectories and science
-- <a href="https://spacenews.com/arkisys-and-partners-show-how-they-would-build-a-satellite-in-orbit/" >🔗</a> **[SpaceNews]** Arkisys and partners   to show how they would build a satellite in orbit

 ### Launch-related News 🚀